lemles/Map-Screenshot-Stitcher/README.md

 **This project needs your help in many ways.**

 #### ⚠️ Background
-This tool was created through a dialogue with an AI (ChatGPT).
+This tool was created through a dialogue with an AI.
 As I am not a programming expert, the power of the community is essential for improving the code.
 This project is also an experiment to explore the potential of collaboration between AI and humans.

 #### ❤️ Spread the Word & Support Us
 Even if you don't have programming knowledge, you can contribute to the project in the following ways: